Pyroh/DefaultsWrapper/README.md

 1. It's type-safe
 1. It adds support for `enum`'s _out-of-the-box_*
 1. It provides support for `Encodable` types**
-1. It has propety wrappers that bring these marvelous features to SwiftUI
+1. It has property wrappers that bring these marvelous features to SwiftUI
 1. It can be used with the popular `CoreGraphics` value types
 1. It can be used with optional and non-optional values
 1. It automatically registers the default value in the user defaults database